NickIliev/TNSPushTest/README.md

 </array>
 ```

-- in `app/App_Resources/iOS` add the entitlments file to `build.xcconfig` using the app name and the entitlments file name.
+- In `app/App_Resources/iOS` add the entitlments file to `build.xcconfig` using the app name and the entitlments file name.

 ```JS
 CODE_SIGN_ENTITLEMENTS = TNSPushTest/Resources/TNSPushTest.entitlements;